rhjelmeir/PrizmCloud-Wordpress/README.md

 5. Choose prizmcloud.zip (present in the unzipped folder) and click Install Now
 6. Click on Installed Plugins
 7. Click Activate under the Prizm Cloud Embedded Document Viewer

+##Configuring Plugin - Adding Key - Required Step

+1. Click on Settings then Prizm Cloud within navigation
+2. Add your Prizm Cloud Key
+3. Click Save Changes

+##Adding Document Viewer to a Page

+1. Click on Pages in navigation
+2. Open an existing page or create a new one
+3. Within the content editor, click on the Prizm Cloud Button
+4. Fill in Fields and insert
+5. Save page